Age-friendly: UI UX design thinking for senior citizens

-As UI UX designers, we know that it is important to protect users.
+As UI UX designers, we know that it is important to protect web users.
 This means that we must avoid prejudices and focus on who we design for.
 The fact is, we design such a wide demographic of people, which includes the elderly.

 Designing for older adults is a significant part of the modern UX design.
 Trends indicate that the population is aging and every year there are more and more elderly users for sites and mobile applications.
 Poor usability tends to affect older adults more often and more seriously than it affects young people.
 In ignoring this fact, you lose out on a ton of potential clients for your service.

 Making your design accessible and user friendly for older people is easy enough.
 From our recent project (iOS app design) our digital agency‘s UI/UX specialists will share a few simple rules with you that help to appeal to the older population.
 By specifically designing digital user interfaces with seniors in mind, you can drastically improve the user experience for everyone using your service.